jeffwarnica/rhc-miq-quickstart/README.md

 At this point, you should be able to _attempt_ to provision VMs with the provided dialog, to see what further configuration is required.

-# Setup & Configuration
+# Design Walkthrough

-The basic CF VM Deployment process is unchanged, and is often described as "create provision request" (from the $evm.execute method name) or "build vm provision request" or "ramrexx" method, from the CF method name of the main monstrosity, and github username of Kevin Morey.
+The basic CF Service/VM provision process is unchanged, but rather than bundles, this uses  what is described as "create provision request" (from the $evm.execute method name) or "build vm provision request" or "ramrexx" method, from the CF method name of the main monstrosity, and github username of Kevin Morey.

-Morey original logic flow was to front load the decision making; A wide range dialogs can be quite robust, and all feed into the same entry point (build_vm_provision_request), which is heavily customized to local business logic, and VM (actually, tiers of identical VMs) provisioned through `$evm.execute('create provision request')`.
+Morey's original logic flow was to front load the decision making; A wide range dialogs can be quite robust, and all feed into the same entry point (build_vm_provision_request), which was heavily customized to local business logic, and VM (actually, tiers of identical VMs) provisioned through `$evm.execute('create provision request')`.
 The actual VM state machine and methods can remain relatively untouched.
 Yes, there is still VM placement logic, but the user, the dialog, and bVmPr decided the VM was "production" (a business decision); the placement method only finds a technically suitable production host/cluster/datastore/vlan.

-This projects main goal is to have functional abstract code, which is controlled through configuration, not more code.

-Currently, the "template finding" logic has been so updated, and the VLAN selection logic is in progress.
+This project expands on that flow, providing extensive mechanisms to both configure bVmPr, and to extend it, with no changes to the core code.
+As there are central locations for generic settings, and flavors, as well as shared code for template lookup, this provides exact alignment of functionality in the UI and at actual provisioning, and reduces administrative and development overhead in maintaining consistency.

+'Flavors' are configured in one place, in a simple Ruby hash.
+Manual mapping to cloud flavors is supported, but of questionable value.

-The provided example Service Dialogs and Catalog Items either provision based on hand selecting a template, or selecting some tags, with the template being searched for.
-(There is a TODO to reconcile the dropdown code with the bVmPr code so these can not be different, right now they have widely different implementations.)
+The provided example Service Dialogs and Catalog Items selecting some tags, with the template being searched for, or based on selecting a template from a dropdown.
+The dropdown is wired into the same the "Template matching" code, used in bVmPr.

 ## Template Lookup

-Ultimately, a template is the key object to be provisioned.
-A template is selected either directly in a dialog, or logically in bVmPr.
-The processing logic in b_vm_p_r is to take all templates and pass them through a "match chain" to end up with (ideally) one template.
-If there is more than one, one is randomly selected from whatever is left.

-Actually, even if a template is manually selected by the user in the UI, it still goes through the "match chain".
+With a dropdown in the SD, the UI will display as many templates for manual selection as tag selection and code provides.

+With a dropdown selection made, or a template otherwise made in, e.g. a hidden field, bVmPr will use that directly selected template.

+If a selection of a dialog is not provided to bVmPr, it will run the match logic again, and if multiple templates are found, select one randomly.
+This may be wholly inappropriate, or a reasonable strategy for balancing "close enough" templates across providers, coincidentally, without any extra logic.

+The "match chain" logic can easily be expanded, without any changes to the core framework.

+A production install would not likely provide a user with a bunch of tag choice, and a drop down, but that instant visual feedback to an administrator,  tweaking configuration or tags, is invaluable.

+The "match chain" is a configurable, ordered list, of methods to run.
+These are configure as _module_ methods in RhcMiqQuickstart::Automate::Service::Provisioning::StateMachines::TemplateHelpers that match a particular method definition.
+This (Ruby) module can be extended using Embedded Methods, without changing (or even copying) the core project code.

 ### Template Match Chain Implementations